 BRF– one of the largest food companies in the world – joined the Certified Humane® program in 2016 for 33 of their integrated chicken farms in Goiás (Midwest Brazil) and eight turkey farms in Santa Catarina (Southern Brazil) to fully demonstrate their commitment to animal welfare to their consumers.
+In 2017 the chicken project was renewed with 30 integrated farms, and a new chicken project was certified in Mato Grosso state (Midwest Brazil).
 BRF produces chicken and pork products sold under the Sadia, Perdigão and other recognized brands.
 Sadia is the leading chicken and processed food brand offered to the Brazilian market.

 “BRF is improving the lives of more than 40 million birds under the Certified Humane® Brasil program,” said Luiz Mazzon, Director of Certified Humane® in South America.
 “We expect this program to continue to grow as more and more consumers demand humanely-raised food.”